Explicit One-Step Strong Numerical Methods of Orders 2.0 and 2.5 for Ito Stochastic Differential Equations Based on the Unified Taylor-Ito and Taylor-Stratonovich Expansions: Approximation of Iterated Ito and Stratonovich Stochastic Integrals. Combined Approach

-and by three additional terms of a rather complex structure.
-The value (\ref{r2}) can be calculated exactly using Theorem 2 or estimated using (\ref{qq4}) for the case $k=3$.
+and three additional terms of a rather complex structure.
+The value (\ref{r2}) can be calculated exactly using Theorem 3 or estimated using (\ref{qq4}) for the case $k=3$.

-As is easily observed, this peculiarity will also apply to the iterated Stratonovich stochastic integrals of multiplicities 4 and 5, with the only difference that the number of additional terms like $F^{(i_3)}_q$, $G^{(i_1)}_q$, and $H^{(i_2)}_q$ will be considerably higher and their structure will be more complicated.
-Therefore, the payment for a relatively simple expansion of the iterated Stratonovich stochastic integrals (Theorem 6) in comparison with the iterated Ito stochastic integrals (Theorem 1) is a much more difficult calculation or estimation procedure of their mean-square approximation errors.
+As is easily observed, this peculiarity will also apply to the iterated Stratonovich stochastic integrals of multiplicities 4 and 5 with the only difference that the number of additional terms like $F^{(i_3)}_q$, $G^{(i_1)}_q$, and $H^{(i_2)}_q$ will be considerably higher and their structure will be more complicated.
+Therefore, the payment for relatively simple expansions of the iterated Stratonovich stochastic integrals (Theorems 4--10) in comparison with the iterated Ito stochastic integrals (Theorems 1, 2) is a much more difficult calculation or estimation procedure of their mean-square approximation errors.

-\section{Explicit One-Step Strong Numerical Schemes of Orders 2.0 and 2.5, Based on the Unified Taylor--Stratonovich expansion}
+\section{Explicit One-Step Strong Numerical Schemes of Orders 2.0 and 2.5 Based on the Unified Taylor--Stratonovich expansion}